gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 Advantages
 ^^^^^^^^^^

-- Full sized USB ports do not require flimsy On The Go cables
+- Full sized USB ports do not require flimsy On The Go (micro-USB connector to USB-A port) cables
 - Charges from USB-C including fast charging Power Delivery modes
 - Larger screen than many Android phones
 - Case is more robust then a standard Android phone